-5.2 Audit Oversight, Accounting and Financial Reporting12
+5.2 Audit Oversight, Accounting and Financial Reporting

-- 1. Prior to the commencement of the audit, review with the independent auditor the scope and planning of the audit;13 - 2.
-Upon completion of the audit and as otherwise appropriate, review and discuss with the independent auditor: - a. the results of the audit and any problems the independent auditor has encountered performing the audit, any management letter provided and the Organization's response to that letter;14 - b. any significant disagreements between the independent auditor and management,15 and any other matters that the independent auditor is required by applicable professional standards or otherwise to communicate to the Committee; and - c. significant accounting and reporting issues, including recent professional and regulatory pronouncements, understand their impact on the financial statements and ensure that all such issues have been considered in the preparation of the financial statements; - 3.
-Review and discuss with management, the independent auditor and the internal auditor: - a. any significant findings during the year, any restrictions on the scope of the independent auditor's activities or access to requested information,16 any changes required in the scope of the audit plan, the audit budget and staffing and coordination of audit efforts; and - b. critical accounting policies and practices used by the Organization and any significant changes in the Organization's accounting policies; - 4.
-Review with management the annual financial statements, the annual audit report and recommendations of the independent auditor, including any audit problems or difficulties and management's response; and - 5.
+- 1. Prior to the commencement of the audit, review with the independent auditor the scope and planning of the audit; - 2.
+Upon completion of the audit and as otherwise appropriate, review and discuss with the independent auditor: - a. the results of the audit and any problems the independent auditor has encountered performing the audit, any management letter provided and the Organization's response to that letter; - b. any significant disagreements between the independent auditor and management, and any other matters that the independent auditor is required by applicable professional standards or otherwise to communicate to the Committee; - c. significant accounting and reporting issues, including recent professional and regulatory pronouncements, in order to understand their impact on the financial statements and ensure that all such issues have been considered in the preparation of the financial statements; - 3.
+Review and discuss with management[, the internal auditor] and the independent auditor: - a. any significant findings during the year, any restrictions on the scope of the independent auditor's activities or access to requested information, any changes required in the scope of the audit plan, the audit budget and staffing and coordination of audit efforts; - b. critical accounting policies and practices used by the Organization and any significant changes in the Organization's accounting policies; - 4.
+Review with management the annual financial statements, the annual audit report and recommendations of the independent auditor, including any audit problems or difficulties and management's response; - 5.
 Review with management and the independent auditor any complex or unusual transactions or other significant matters or events not in the ordinary course of business.

-5.3 [Internal Audit17]
+5.3 [Internal Audit]